MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-r-train-score-model.md

 monikerRange: ">=sql-server-2016||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---

-# Create and train a predictive model in R with SQL Server Machine Learning Services
+# Quickstart: Create and train a predictive model in R with SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 In this quickstart, you'll create and train a predictive model using R, save the model to a table in your SQL Server instance, then use the model to predict values from new data using [SQL Server Machine Learning Services](../what-is-sql-server-machine-learning.md).